 - Travelling home by night train

-If you’re planning to use a night train to return to your home country, and the destination of this night train is not your final destination, you will need two travel days: one normal travel day and one inbound journey.
-This requires you to add two separate journeys to ‘My Trip’ on your Mobile Pass:
+If you’re planning to use a night train to return to your home country, and the destination of this night train is not your final destination, you will need to use two travel days: one normal travel day and one travel day that includes an inbound journey.
+The inbound journey should only apply to the second travel day, so you need to add two separate journeys to ‘My Trip’ on your Mobile Pass:

-Night train departure station → border town outside your home country.
+Night train departure station → the border station outside of your home country.

 2. The next day, after midnight:

-Border town outside your home country → your final destination.
+Border station outside of your home country → your final destination

 If you have a need for speed, or want to take it slow, we've got you covered.